Galactic Conflict: Development

 Rick Loomis announced the publication of Galactic Conflict in the November 1982 issue of The Space Gamer magazine.
 Chuck Gaydos is the designer.
 The game is still available for play in the 21st century.
 After the August 4, 2021 sale of Flying Buffalo Inc. to Webbed Sphere, the PBM games—which were not included in the sale—continued under a new company: Rick Loomis PBM Games.
 The company, run by Loomis' sisters and their PBM computer expert, continues to offer Galactic Conflict as of August 2021.

 Gameplay

-Galactic Conflict is a play-by-mail computer-moderated game in which the goal is to have the most points at the end of the game.
+Galactic Conflict is a play-by-mail computer-moderated game in which players win by having accumulated the most points when the game ends.
 Game lengths are fixed, with the duration determined secretly at the outset.
 In each game, six to fifteen players expand across the galaxy from a single planet, building industrial capacity to pursue Civilian Projects.
 Players can build projects, defend them, and attack other players to win them.
 There is some player diplomacy involved in gameplay.